Frank Pavich, director/producer

 Lots of charming stories are told by the would-be crew, most are quite entertaining and informative, painting Jodorowsky as an even more driven Steve Jobs.
 H.R.
 Giger sounds like a precocious prepubescent boy with a frog in his throat here; this dashes one’s expectations of a gravel-voiced necromantic cyberneticist but a surprising disconnect between a non-performing artist and his work is hardly new, just as Nicolas Winding Refn’s raging paranoia is not shocking but still unpleasant.

 Indeed, as quirky as Jodorowsky is, with his expressive hands and onomatopoeia, the most threatening figures in this documentary are the rabid fanboys.
-Refn quietly seethes over the damage done by Star Wars and the “megabucks blockbuster structure,” ignoring that Jaws started that two years prior, and blames the same big American film corporations that funded 2001: A Space Odyssey and Star Trek: The Motion Picture, both science fiction films with oddly spiritual takes, as out to destroy higher consciousness once and for all.
+Refn quietly seethes over the damage done by Star Wars and the “megabucks blockbuster structure,” ignoring that Jaws started that two years prior.
+Some blame the same big American film corporations that funded 2001: A Space Odyssey and Star Trek: The Motion Picture, both science fiction films with oddly spiritual takes, as out to destroy higher consciousness once and for all.

 (Oddly, no one blames Michel Seydoux, who had never produced any film, let alone with a Chilean megalomaniac, before 1973, the year Seydoux distributed The Holy Mountain in Europe and offered, and failed, to fund said maniac’s next.)

-The fanboys peg Frank Herbert’s spice melange as a consciousness-expanding drug, which makes a little sense since Jodorowsky’s idea was to create a cinematic, drug-free ‘60s LSD vision.
-But they also compare Arrakis to Afghanistan as a place of supreme geopolitical importance, so we may ignore them.
+The fanboys cite Frank Herbert’s spice “melange” as a consciousness-expanding drug, which makes some sense since Jodorowsky’s idea was to recreate ’60s LSD visions as drug-free cinema.
+But they also compare Arrakis, or Dune, to Afghanistan as a place of supreme geopolitical importance.
+What else do they get wrong?

-Another point of the documentary is the effect of this film on future movies.
-Some are quite direct: Dan O'Bannon, post-Jodo, hired Giger to design the Xenomorph for Alien.
+The fanboys also natter on how this unmade film influenced others.
+Some are honest and direct: Dan O’Bannon, post-Jodo, hired Giger to design the Xenomorph for Alien.
 But how many other films did this affect?
 They mention the Terminator’s computer readout vision as a legacy of the unmade Dune’s storyboards, but by 1973 we had already seen Westworld through Yul Brynner’s infrared vision.
+How many people saw Jodo’s storyboard books?
+How many were made when only two still exist?

 As I watch, at some point, El Topo, I will not like it.
 Messianic, religio-political Latin/Catholic visions always leave me cold.
-But I hope to be impressed, as I was by this documentary.
+But I hope to be fascinated at least once as I was by this documentary.